mex-code/OpenDownload/README.md

 ## What it does

-- Downloads YouTube videos at a chosen quality (144p–1080p) ( I don't support 60 fps yet, sorry :3 )
+- Downloads YouTube videos at a chosen quality (144p–1080p) ( yay I update the fps :3 )
 - Downloads YouTube audio, converted to MP3 when FFmpeg is available
 - Downloads TikTok videos in the best available quality (HD when the API provides it)
 - Downloads the original TikTok background music track when available